-Do you take too personally things people say to you?
+Do you take too personally things people say?

 Do you feel offended by remarks, actions or behavior of other people?

-Do you take every minor event too seriously, letting it limit or frighten you?
+Do you take every minor event too seriously, allowing it to limit you or frighten you?

 There is no need to take anything too personally!
 It’s just a waste of mental and emotional energy.

-Often, you might have a wrong interpretation of someone’s words or behavior, due to lack of sufficient information or missing facts.
+Do you sometimes feel you have been offended?
+Often, you might have a wrong interpretation of someone’s words or behavior due to lack of sufficient information or missing facts.

 Does this justify feeling offended?